All Guides

 College Processes Your Form

-The college PSEO coordinator reviews your NOSR and confirms your course registration.
-Processing typically takes 1-2 weeks.
+The college's PSEO coordinator reviews your NOSR and confirms your class registration.
+This usually takes 1 to 2 weeks.

 2